 Summary for Lupron Injection

-- Put needle in bottle
+- Put the needle in a bottle

 - Push in the air and draw out 0.20 cc of medication

-- Put cap back on syringe
+- Put the cap back on the syringe

 - Decide where to inject

-- Wash skin with alcohol pad
+- Wash skin with an alcohol pad

 - Pinch up skin

-- Put needle into skin
+- Put the needle into the skin

-- Pull back on plunger
+- Pull back on the plunger

 - Push in medication